 - Lampshaded by Ash who mentions that Sam and Dean have died more than anyone he's ever known.

-- Used to Be a Sweet Kid: Troubled, womanizing anti-heroic Dean used to be a sweet four-year old who had his PB&J with the crusts cut off and who comforted his mom when she was upset.
+- Used to Be a Sweet Kid: Troubled, womanizing, anti-heroic Dean used to be a sweet four-year-old who had his PB&J with the crusts cut off and comforted his mom when she was upset.
 It's rather heartbreaking to watch.

-- What Happened to the Mouse?: Roy and Walt, never seen nor heard from again, despite Dean's promise.
+- What Happened to the Mouse?: Roy and Walt, who are never seen nor heard from again, despite Dean's promise.

 - White Shirt of Death

 - You Can Run, but You Can't Hide: Sam and Dean are trying to evade Zachariah in Heaven, which he finds quite amusing.
 "You can run, but you can't run."